vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/04_THE_VEDANGA_JYOTISHA_CALENDAR.md

 But was any such practice really followed ?
 We have no evidence from the verses ; but S. B. Diksit mentions that intercalary months were inserted only when needed, and hence probably they were 'dropped when not needed.'

+## Tithis
-Tithis The main object of the Vedānga Jyōtiṣa calendar appears to have been the correct prediction of the tithi and nakṣatra on any sāvana (civil) day within the yuga.
+The main object of the Vedānga Jyōtiṣa calendar appears to have been the correct prediction of the tithi and nakṣatra on any sāvana (civil) day within the yuga.
 In this respect, the rules were more accurate.
-A tithi is defined as asth of the lunar month.
-The correct measure is

-1 tithi - 29.530588

-v =.984353 days, . while the measure taken=$1=.983871 days.
-The mistake is .000482 days on the lower side or one tithi

-in 2075 days or in 54 years.
+A tithi is defined as 1/30th of the lunar month.
+The correct measure is 1 tithi = 29.530588/30  =.984353 days,  while the measure taken = 61/62 = .983871 days.
+The mistake is .000482 days on the lower side or one tithi in 2075 days or in 5 2/3 years.

 The five yearly period consists of 1830 civil days in which there are 62 synodical months.

 We know 62 x 29.53059=1830.8965 days.
 Hence in order to make the tithi calculations correct, one day (exactly 0.8965 days) had to be added to the total number of civil days in the period.

+## Nakshatras
+The days were named according to the nakṣatras or lunar asterisms in which the moon was found, and a lot of crude astrology\* had grown up round this system.
+So it was necessary to predict the nakṣatra in advance.
+The Vedānga Jyotiṣa calendar prescribed some methods for such predictions.

+\* Astrology based only on the sun and the moon.
+Later post Siddhāntic, astrology in India is largely Graeco-Chaldean, and makes use of the signs of the zodiac, and of planetary position and motion.

+In a five yearly period of 1830 days, the sidereal revolutions of the moon amounted to 67 in which there are 1809 nakṣatras.

+Actually 1 nakṣatra day=51.74100 =1.011913 days, while the measure taken 1880/1809 = 1.011608 days.

+The mistake was .000305 days on the lower side of 1 nakṣatra in 3279 days or about 9 years.

-The Time of the Vedānga Jyōtiṣa All recensions of the Vedānga Jyotiṣa contain the following verses :
+## The Time of the Vedānga Jyōtiṣa
+All recensions of the Vedānga Jyotiṣa contain the following verses :

+Svarākramete somārkau yadā sākam savāsavau
+Syāt tadādiyugaṁ māghastapaḥ śuklo'yanaṁ hyudak.
+(6)
+**Prapadyete śraviṣṭhādau sūryācandramasāv udak**
-Svarākramete somārkau yadā sākam savāsavau Syāttadādiyugan māghastapah suklo'yanan hyudak.
-(6) Prapadyete graviṣthādau sūryācandramasāvudak Sārpārdhe dakṣiṇārkastu māghasrāvanayoḥ sadā.
-(7) These two verses taken together yield the following:
+Sārpārdhe dakṣiṇārkas tu māghasrāvanayoḥ sadā.
+(7)

+These two verses taken together yield the following:

 The winter solstice took place at the lunar asterism Śraviṣtha, which is later called Dhaniṣthā.

-This is the 21st nakṣatra in the Krttikādi system and 23rd in the Aśvinyādi system and its component stars are α, β, y and 8 Delphini.* These stars are far away from the ecliptic.
-We have for 1950 : -
+This is the 21st nakṣatra in the Krttikādi system and 23rd in the Aśvinyādi system and its component stars are α, β, y and 8 Delphini.\* +++(* On & Dhanisthå day the moon got conjoined with both the B and a Delphinis at interval of 2 hours.)+++ These stars are far away from the ecliptic.
+We have for 1950 :

-a Delphini, Long. =316° 41' Lat. - +33° 2' B , j =315 39
+- α Delphini, Long. =316° 41', Lat. - +33° 2'

-= +31 55 y , . = 318 40
+- β, 315 39, +31 55

-= +32 41 , .
-318 35
+- γ, 318 40, +32 41

-= +31 57
+- δ, 318 35, +31 57

-30

-The Arabs have Band & Aquarii which also. represent the Chinese Hsiu.
+The Arabs have β and ζ Aquarii which also. represent the Chinese Hsiu.

-It has been stated in the Vedānga Jyotiṣa that the junction star of the asterism was placed at the beginning of the division and it marked the beginning of Uttarāyana or the W.S. day.
+It has been stated in the Vedānga Jyotiṣa that the **junction star of the asterism was placed at the beginning of the division** and it marked the **beginning of Uttarāyana** or the W.S. day.
 Thus the star representing the Dhaniṣthā division had 270° as the longitude at the time when the tradition of the Vedānga Jyotiṣa calendar was formulated.
-If a Delphini is taken as the principal star of the asterism, then its longitude was 270° at the time of the Vedānga Jyotiṣa and in 1950, its longitude is 316° 41'.
-As the solstices take about 72 years to retrograde through one degree, the time of Vedānga Jyotiṣa is found to be (316° 41'--270°) ~ 72 46.07x72=3362 years before 1950 A.D. or 1413 B.C.
-The star ß Delphini, however, yields a somewhat lower period, i.e., about 1338 B.C.
+If α Delphini is taken as the principal star of the asterism, then its longitude was 270° at the time of the Vedānga Jyotiṣa and in 1950, its longitude is 316° 41'.
+As the solstices take about 72 years to retrograde through one degree, the time of Vedānga Jyotiṣa is found to be (316° 41'- 270°) ~ 72 = 46.07°x72=3362 years before 1950 A.D. or **1413 B.C.** The star ß Delphini, however, yields a somewhat lower period, i.e., about 1338 B.C.

-Nakshatras The days were named according to the nakṣatras or lunar asterisms in which the moon was found, and a lot of crude astrology* had grown up round this system.
-So it was necessary to predict the nakṣatra in advance.
-The Vedānga Jyotiṣa calendar prescribed some methods for such predictions.

-In a five yearly period of 1830 days, the sidereal revolutions of the moon amounted to 67 in which there are 1809 wakṣatras.

-Actually 1 nakṣatra day=51.74100 =1.011913 days, while the measure taken 1888 = 1.011608 days.

-The Plan of the Calendar
+## The Plan of the Calendar

 In a period of 5 years, there are :

-1830 civil days, 62 lunar months, and so 1860 tithis,
+- 1830 civil days,
+- 62 lunar months, and so 1860 tithis,

-67 sidereal months and so 1809 nakṣatras.
+- 67 sidereal months and so 1809 nakṣatras.

 As the period contains 60 solar months, there are 2 intercalary months which are placed after every

-*Astrology based only on the sun and the moon.
-Later post Siddhāntic, astrology in India is largely Graeco-Chaldean, and makes use of the signs of the zodiac, and of planetary position and motion.

-* On & Dhanisthå day the moon got conjoined with both the B and a Delphinis at interval of 2 hours.

-INDIAN CALENDAR

-295

 30 lunar months.
 Thus in the third year, the month Srāvana is adhika which is followed by śuddha Brāvana ; and in the fifth year the last month is also adhika which is adhika Māgha.